Julius-88/naprapath-martin-strandberg/README.md

 ![Contact Form](./documentation/readme-contact-form.jpg)
 ![Respons Page](./documentation/readme-response-page.jpg)

-## Additional Features & Ideas
+## Additional Features & Ideas to Implement

 - I was considering to add a book button at the end of symptom and treatment page to allow the viewer to easier book a session.

 - I was considering to change the information section of the symptom and treatment page to be in the shape of cards and stand side by side instead of underneath each other.
 I think this will provide a better user experience.

-- After having checked in Lighthouse it would seem the pictures I have used are too big and slows down the page.
-I would like to fix these.

 - Add the owners social media accounts in the footer section.